itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 ## 5.8 Electric monitor

-Add a electric monitor to current project.
+Integrate an electric monitor into the current project.

 ```python
 add(